NJ unemployment greatly exceeds last week's historic highs

 She asked if there were programs available to help businesses like hers, which will not open on time because of the health crisis.

-The chamber has information on all assistance programs available on its web site said President Vicki Clarke.
-It's at capemaycountychamber.com and click on chamber, then "coronavirus information for businesses" under "business resources."
+The chamber has information on all assistance programs available on its website, said President Vicki Clark.
+Visit capemaycountychamber.com and click on chamber, then "coronavirus information for businesses" under "business resources."

+Clark said the application process for some programs to help small businesses will open Friday morning.

+The New Jersey Economic Development Authority emergency assistance grant program opens at 9 a.m.
+Friday, as does the federal CARES Act forgivable loan program.
+She suggested having all documentation available when sitting down at a computer to apply, and warned it is likely to be oversubscribed.
+It provides grants of $1,000 to $5,000.

-“Similar to last week’s unemployment claims numbers, today’s report reflects the sacrifices American workers are making for their families, neighbors, and country in order to ‘slow the spread’," said U.S. Secretary of Labor Eugene Scalia.
+“Similar to last week’s unemployment claims numbers, Thursday’s report reflects the sacrifices American workers are making for their families, neighbors and country in order to ‘slow the spread,’" said U.S. Secretary of Labor Eugene Scalia.

-Scalie said legislation recently signed by President Donald Trump "contains significant incentives for businesses to retain workers and continue paying them, which will put businesses and workers in a better position to resume work and re-boot the economy once the virus is contained.”
+Scalia said legislation recently signed by President Donald Trump "contains significant incentives for businesses to retain workers and continue paying them, which will put businesses and workers in a better position to resume work and reboot the economy once the virus is contained.”

-Because casinos did not start laying off workers until the end of this reporting period, the numbers for New Jersey are not likely to yet reflect that industry's layoffs.
+Because casinos did not start laying off workers until the end of this reporting period, the numbers released Thursday for New Jersey are not likely to yet reflect that industry's layoffs.

 Welcome to the discussion.